 Cards view displays your form submissions in card format.
-This allows you to quickly view data on each submission.
+This allows you to view data on each submission quickly.
 You can also selectively display specific fields on each card.
 That way, you get a quick glimpse of the information you need.

 Cards view looks like this:

-Visit the following guide for more details about Cards view: How to Add a Cards View in JotForm Tables.
+Visit the following guide for more details about the Cards view: How to Add a Cards View in Jotform Tables.

-Last is Report view, which is the visual report of your form submissions.
+Last is the Report view.
+It’s the visual report of your form submissions.
 In Report view, you can generate bar graphs, pie charts, line graphs, form submission grids, and HTML text and images.

-You can use the bar graphs, pie charts, and line graphs to tabulate results from your form’s single-choice, multiple-choices, and dropdown fields.
+You can use bar graphs, pie charts, and line graphs to tabulate results from your form’s single-choice, multiple-choice, and dropdown fields.

 In Report view, you can create three report types:

 - Blank.
 This allows you to create a report from scratch.